cwize1/CBL-Mariner/toolkit/tools/imagecustomizer/docs/configuration.md

 ### Operation ordering

-1. If partitions were specified in the config, customize the disk partitions and reset the boot-loader.
+1. If partitions were specified in the config, customize the disk partitions.

 2. Override the `/etc/resolv.conf` file with the version from the host OS.

+3. Run pre OS customization scripts.

-3. Update packages:
+4. Update packages:

    1. Remove packages ([PackageListsRemove](#packagelistsremove-string),
    [PackagesRemove](#packagesremove-string))